jurkovic-nikola/OpenLinkHub/README.md

 | XC7 ELITE LCD CPU Water Block | `1b1c` | `0c42`             | <details><summary>Show</summary>RGB Control<br />LCD Control</details>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |

 ## Installation (automatic)
-As of 0.1.5 version, OpenLinkHub ships with `.deb` and `.rpm` packages for ease of installation.
-Packages will automatically set up all the required device and folder permissions.
-Packages will also take care of systemd service creation and first startup.
 1. Download either .deb or .rpm package from the latest Release, depends on your Linux distribution
 2. Open terminal
 3. Navigate to the folder where the package is downloaded